platoengine/platoanalyze/docker/readme.md

 ```shell
 sudo docker run -v $(pwd):/examples --env OMPI_ALLOW_RUN_AS_ROOT=1 --env OMPI_ALLOW_RUN_AS_ROOT_CONFIRM=1 -it plato3d/plato-analyze:cpu-release
 ```
+(**Important!:** When running an image that uses GPUs, you must add `--gpus all` to the `docker run` command above.)

 The command above sets two environment variables that are required to execute mpirun as root.
 The -v argument followed by $(pwd):examples mounts the present working directory on the host (i.e., the result of 'pwd') inside the container at /examples.

-**Run as user (recommended):** The images described above can be customized to an individual user.
+**Option 2 - Run as user (recommended):** The images described above can be customized to an individual user.
 This avoids issues with running as root within the container.
-To do so, create a file called `Dockerfile.adduser` with the following:
+To do so, create a file called `Dockerfile.adduser` with the following contents:
 ```shell
 FROM plato3d/plato-analyze:cpu-develop